 When establishing yourself in a new career in real estate (at any age) you have two key tasks.
 You need to tell everyone that you know that you are now in real estate, and you need to show them that you are proficient.
 That you know what you are talking about.

-I needed to position myself as the local go-to real estate expert and I needed to go above and beyond to make up for what I lacked in age and experience.
+I needed to position myself as a local go-to real estate expert and I needed to go above and beyond to make up for what I lacked in age and experience.

 How did I do it?